commercetools/scraml/DEV.md

 ## Parsing with Scala meta for debugging etc.

-This is helpful to understand how to map source code to the types of the scala meta:
+This can be helpful to understand how to map source code to the types of the scala meta model:

 ```sh
 sbt console